 Cate is still carrying the burden of a former relationship and at the same time, has a daughter to protect.
 While Aspen is reluctant to spend any longer than a season in any given place.

 So the question is, can their relationship overcome the odds and be anything more than a holiday fling?

-Reservations of the Heart is a fun, light-hearted lesbian romance novel following the relationship of Stella, a divorced 41-year-old doctor, and Aurora Shirley, a 29-year-old woman filling in a temporary position at the local medical school.
+Reservations of the Heart is a fun, light-hearted lesbian romance following the relationship of Stella, a divorced 41-year-old doctor, and Aurora, a young woman working at the local medical school.

 Can Ani set the truth straight about what happened all those years ago?
 Can she reclaim her career and clear her name?
 But most importantly, can she rekindle the passion that was once there between her and Eve?